-Underground Pool, the new literary magazine of the University of the Arts, is published each spring by the Liberal Arts Division.
-Each issue features short stories, poetry and artwork by current undergraduate students at the University of the Arts.
-Submissions are read and reviewed each year by students in the Creative Writing Minor and faculty advisor Elise Juska.
+Underground Pool, the student literary magazine of the University of the Arts, is published each spring by the Creative Writing program.
+Each issue features short stories, poetry and artwork by current undergraduates at UArts.
+Submissions are read and reviewed by students in the Creative Writing Major and Creative Writing Minor and Program Director Elise Juska.

 ABOUT UNDERGROUND POOL